Wholesale Real Estate Contract: Template & FREE PDF Download

 If you are new to real estate sales contracts, you'll need some guidance on what to look for to make sure you know what you're getting into.

-This section will cover the purchase agreement and provide you with key components to include if you ever create your own contract.
+This section will cover the purchase agreement and provide you with key components to include if you ever create your own wholesale contract template.

-• Property Condition Report - Requires the seller to disclose any known defects about the property, including previous repairs and known deficiencies.
-Local laws regulate these disclosures and may require specific formats used, such as the Transfer Disclosure Statement (TDS) in California.
+- Property Condition Report: Requires the seller to disclose any known defects about the property, including previous repairs and known deficiencies.
+Local laws regulate these disclosures, and specific formats may be required, such as the Transfer Disclosure Statement (TDS) in California.

-The contract will become binding once signed by both parties.
+The contract will become binding once both parties sign it.
 Typically, any changes to the contract must be made in writing and signed by the parties involved.

-Some wholesale deals may also require more than just this contract, such as an assignment addendum, depending on if the purchase agreement prohibits assignments.
+Some wholesale deals may also require more than just this contract, such as an assignment addendum, depending on whether the purchase agreement prohibits assignments.

 Reassurance and clarification are important for all parties to be satisfied and successful in this process.
 Always seek legal counsel from a local real estate attorney when altering and writing up contracts.